 Investors want the highest ROI (return on investment) possible.
 And what is the main factor that basically all commercial real estate value increase is based on?
 Higher rents.
 Unlike residential housing, where the sales price goes to highest bidder based on a number of factors, commercial real estate is based on numbers, with the biggest one being the net profit that the property generates after expenses, just like any other business.

 So how does it work?
 Let’s say a Mom & Pop owner has one pad/lot to rent out.
 They have been earning $200/month after expenses to have your mobile home sit on it.
-Someone else owns the mobile home that sites on top of it, and they’ve been there for 10 years.
+Someone else owns the mobile home that sits on top of it, and they’ve been there for 10 years.
 Mom & Pop are happy with their revenue and haven’t raised rents for a long time.

 A private equity group comes in and buys the park, and immediately raises rents 30% to the market rate, to $260/month after expenses.
 Commercial Real Estate (CRE) uses what’s called a cap rate (capitalization rate) to value the property.
 We won’t get into details on cap rates for this piece, but let’s assume the market rate is 8%.
 The valuation of the property before the PE group bought it is: